This is the first in the series of Best Beach Vacations for Families and we start with Rabat the coastal capital of Morocco.

 If, do get bored with Rabat, you can always do a day trip to Casablanca as it is only an hour’s drive away.
 Alternatively, you could go to Marrakesh, Fes or Agadir which are a couple of hours away by road.

-Rabat Beach Vacation.
-Add It to your Bucket List
+Rabat Beach – Best Beach Vacations for Families.
+Add it to your Bucket List

 Although Arabic and French are the main languages spoken in Morocco do not let that deter you from visiting the country as they do speak enough English for you to get by.